 Needless to say that there were many vintage motorcycles of different eras and purpose, from road racers to low-powered commuters to scooters.
 Some adhere to the pristine look of original unaltered style while others are happy to mix&match parts from several bikes.

 The banter was friendly and the conversation jovial, and while I wanted to know more about this club I was overwhelmed by the visual feast in front of me.
-I was busy looking and photographing the bikes until they had to move on to their next destination.
+I was busy looking and photographing the bikes until time came that they had to move on to their next riding destination.

 All images created on Olympus E-M1 and a refitted F.Zuiko 32mm f1.7